-Hoarding is when someone has a large collection of materials or items such as; papers, old clothes, food or containers etc. which get in the way of day-to-day functioning.
-The NHS summarises the problem well:
+Hoarding is when someone has a lot of items.
+This can be things like; papers, old clothes, food or containers etc. These things can often get in the way of day-to-day functioning.

 “A hoarding disorder is where someone acquires an excessive number of items and stores them in a chaotic manner.
 The items can be of little or no monetary value and usually result in unmanageable amounts of clutter.”

 If you hoard, you might:

 - Enjoy the feeling of getting more items

 - Feel upset or anxious at the thought of throwing something away

 - Find it hard to deciding what you may want to keep or get rid of

 Hoarding can impact how safe you are in your home.
 The items may stop you from getting out of your home if you need to in an emergency, for example, if there was a fire.